Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-     1. The [=Ingest source=]  SHALL communicate using the HTTP POST method as defined in the HTTP protocol, version 1.1 [[!RFC7235]]
+     1. The [=Ingest source=]  SHALL communicate using the HTTP POST method as defined in the HTTP protocol, version 1.1 [[!RFC7235]].
-     2. The [=Ingest source=]  SHOULD use HTTP over TLS, if TLS is used it SHALL support atleast TLS version 1.2, higher version may also be supported additionally [[!RFC2818]]
+     2. The [=Ingest source=]  SHOULD use HTTP over TLS, if TLS is used it SHALL support at least TLS version 1.2, a higher version may also be supported additionally [[!RFC2818]].
      3. The [=Ingest source=]  SHOULD us a domain name system for resolving hostnames to IP addresses such as DNS [[!RFC1035]] or any other system that is in place.